 The Appellate Court found that Smith had, in fact, submitted evidence adequate to entitle him to a hearing, including his showing that he was in a protected class, and that he was performing his job at the necessary level.
 The Appellate Court discussed a broader scope of the definition of marital status to not be limited to merely “married” or “single.”
 Millville appealed to the Supreme Court, which is the decision here discussed, broadened the definition of “marital status.”

-If you need to discuss marital status in the face of employment discrimination, please call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss marital status in the face of employment discrimination, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.